geomstats/geomstats/docs/contributing/index.rst

       origin	https://github.com/<username>/geomstats (fetch)
       origin	https://github.com/<username>/geomstats (push)

-#. | At this point you should have the geomstats code on your machine ready for development.
-Create a new development branch for further development:
+#. | At this point you have the geomstats code on your machine ready for development.
+Create a new development branch where the new changes will be commited:

     .. code-block:: bash

       $ git checkout -b <branch-name>

+   (`master` could have been used to develop new code.
+Nevertheless, the process is cleaner if you create a new branch - e.g. the merge from upstream is easier to handle when there's conflicts - and allows you to develop several features independently, each in its own branch.)

 #.
 Verify that you are on the new branch:

     .. code-block:: bash

       $ git branch
-      * feature-branch
+      * <branch-name>
         master

 .. _dependencies

 Dependencies and a virtual environment
 ---------------------------------------

-We recommend using the conda virtual environment to create separation between your development environment from any other geomstats versions installed on your system.
-The `venv` standard Python module is also an option for creating light-weight environments.
+We recommend using `conda virtual environments <https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html>`_ to separate your development environment from any other geomstats versions installed on your system (this simplifies e.g. requirements management).

-Create a virtual environment with conda and install the geomstats minimum requirements:
+From the geomstats folder, create a virtual environment and install the minimum requirements:

     .. code-block:: bash